seatable/seatable-api-php/docs/Base/Api/BaseInfoApi.md

 Get Base Info

-Get various information of a base like the tables, (normal and big data) views, links, data statistics and collaborators (currently always empty).
+Get various information of a base like the tables, (normal and big data) views, links, data statistics and collaborators.

 ### Example